munimshahriar1/Face-Detection-OpenCV/README.md

 ```
 # How to run ?

-Firstly train the model using sample image in the "./src/training_images" folder (make sure to use .jpg image)
+1. Train the model using sample image in the "./src/training_images" folder (make sure to use .jpg image)

-Secondly, make sure you use relevant name for the images.
+2. Make sure you use relevant name for the images.
 E.g if you put an image  of Barack Obama in the folder make sure you name it "Barack Obama.jpg"

-To run the script use the following command -
+3. Run the script using the following command -
 ```
 python face-recognition.py
 ```